darknetehf/tlsod_authorize/README.rst

 -----------

 - The application should handle concurrent requests but has not been tested under heavy load.
-- Domain name lookup is performed in a case-insensitive manner.
+- Domain name lookup is performed in a *case-insensitive* manner.
 Therefore, no index is used and the queries are not optimized.
+However, the use of a LIMIT clause should prevent a full table scan and return as soon as a matching record is found.

 References
 ----------